Islamic marital practices: Khitbah

-The combination of encouraging early marriage and forbidding interaction between marriageable males and females (not excluding dating) means that traditionally, if not always, it has been the partners’ families that arrange for suitable partner for their child and then introduces them to each other.
+The combination of encouraging early marriage and forbidding interaction between marriageable males and females (such as dating) means that traditionally, if not always, it has been the partners’ families that arrange for suitable partner for their child and then introduces them to each other.
 This way, (in theory) the union is about compatibility rather than infatuation or sexual desire.

 The first step in Islamic marriage where representatives of the prospective bride and groom get to know and vet each other, is called the khitbah (خطبة).

 Typically, the proposal is initiated from one interested side, but it may also occur through matchmaking from friends and acquaintances.
 The parties will compare personalities, values, and life plans for compatibility with each other, and may use pre-marital counselling.
 Traditionally the two potentials are prohibited from touching each other or being alone with each other, and conversations are closely supervised.
 Additionally, a woman who wear hijab covering her face (such as niqab) is permitted to unveil in order for the suitor to see her face.

 If both parties agree to move forward, they will then enter the committed stage, somewhat akin to "engagement".
 If not they part ways (on good terms, hopefully).

 While the couple are still prohibited from meeting privately and from touching, their families may begin planning the coming formalities.
 The word fiancé is not used in Islam, but other terms may be used depending on the region.
 For example, in Urdu-speaking populations, they are called rishta (potential marriage proposal).

 There are different traditions for khitbah in different Islamic societies: